tknerr/stackedits/README.md

 stackedits
 ==========

-repo for contents written with https://stackedit.io/
+repo for my notes written with https://stackedit.io/